Premature menopause / premature ovarian failure (POF)

 • Lifestyle or environmental factors (less common)

-Primary ovarian insufficiency affects about 1% of women between the ages of 15 to 44, highlighting the importance of understanding these potential triggers.
+Primary ovarian insufficiency affects about 1% of women between 15 to 44, so it’s important to understand these triggers.

-These triggers can lead to various other health conditions due to hormonal imbalances.
+These triggers can lead to other health conditions due to hormonal imbalances.

-Whatever the cause, timely diagnosis and hormone support are key to protecting long-term health.
+Whatever the cause, timely diagnosis and hormone support is key to long term health.

-Other conditions, such as certain medical treatments for various health issues, can also influence reproductive health.
+Other conditions, such as certain medical treatments for other health issues, can also affect reproductive health.

-Identifying specific factors that increase a woman's risk of primary ovarian insufficiency (POI) is crucial for raising awareness and managing the condition effectively.
+Identifying specific factors that increase a woman’s risk of primary ovarian insufficiency (POI) is crucial to raising awareness and managing the condition.

 Risk Factors and Complications

-Primary ovarian insufficiency (POI) is a condition where the ovaries stop functioning and hormone levels decrease before the age of 40.
-Women with a family history of POI or premature ovarian failure are at a higher risk of developing the condition.
-Other risk factors include autoimmune disorders, certain medical conditions such as Turner syndrome, and exposure to toxins, radiation, and certain chemicals.
-POI can increase the risk of osteoporosis, cardiovascular disease, and cognitive decline.
-Women with POI may experience infertility and may require assisted reproductive technologies (ART) to conceive.
-It is essential to diagnose POI early to prevent long-term health consequences, such as brittle bones and heart disease, which can be associated with low estrogen levels and low levels of other hormones.
+Primary ovarian insufficiency (POI) is a condition where the ovaries stop working and hormone levels decrease before 40.
+Women with a family history of POI or premature ovarian failure are at higher risk of developing the condition.
+Other risk factors include autoimmune disorders, certain medical conditions such as Turner syndrome, and exposure to toxins, radiation and certain chemicals.
+POI can increase the risk of osteoporosis, cardiovascular disease and cognitive decline.
+Women with POI may experience infertility and may need assisted reproductive technologies (ART) to conceive.
+It’s important to diagnose POI early to prevent long term health consequences such as brittle bones and heart disease which can be associated with low oestrogen and low levels of other hormones.

-Research shows there is a connection between hormone levels and premature menopause.
+Research shows there is a link between hormone levels and premature menopause.

 You may be diagnosed with POF or POI if:

-• You are under 40 and have missed periods for 4+ months
+• You are under 40 and have not had a period for 4+ months

-• Your blood tests show consistently elevated FSH (follicle-stimulating hormone) levels
+• Your blood tests show consistently high FSH (follicle-stimulating hormone) levels

 We may also recommend:

-• AMH testing (anti-Müllerian hormone) to assess ovarian reserve
+• AMH testing (anti-Müllerian hormone) to check ovarian reserve

 • Thyroid and autoimmune screening

-• Bone density scan (DEXA) to assess bone health
+• Bone density scan (DEXA) to check bone health

-Diagnosis can feel overwhelming, but it’s also the first step toward restoring hormonal balance and planning for the future.
+Diagnosis can be overwhelming but it’s also the first step to rebalancing hormones and planning for the future.

 Can I Still Get Pregnant with Premature Menopause?

-Women with POF may occasionally still ovulate and experience occasional periods — so natural pregnancy is rare but not impossible.
+Women with POF may occasionally still ovulate and have occasional periods — so natural pregnancy is rare but not impossible.
 However, fertility is significantly reduced.
-About 5% to 10% of those diagnosed with primary ovarian insufficiency will spontaneously conceive without treatment.
-Women with premature menopause may also experience irregular periods as a symptom, leading to either complete cessation of menstruation or intermittent ovulation.
+About 5% to 10% of women with primary ovarian insufficiency will conceive spontaneously without treatment.
+Women with premature menopause may also have irregular periods as a symptom, resulting in either complete cessation of menstruation or intermittent ovulation.

 • Fertility counselling and hormone testing

-• Referral for assisted conception or egg donation if desired
+• Referral for IVF or egg donation if desired

 • Emotional and psychological support to process fertility decisions

-Whether or not you’re planning a pregnancy, your hormonal health still matters deeply.
+Whether or not you’re planning a pregnancy, your hormonal health matters.

 Why HRT Is So Important

-Women who enter menopause early lose years of natural oestrogen exposure, which can increase long-term risks of:
+Women who go into menopause early lose years of natural oestrogen exposure which can increase long term risks of:

 • Osteoporosis